sourcegraph/handbook/content/departments/finance/arr-definitions.md

 ### Defining Subscription Revenue:

-- Subscription revenue must be re-occurring; any one-time revenue/service does not qualify
+- Subscription revenue must be re-occurring; any one-time revenue/service does not qualify.
-- Subscription revenue does include any on-going professional services: Managed Services and Premium support qualify as ARR and Implementation Services will not qualify as ARR as they are a one-time sale.
+- Subscription revenue does include any on-going professional services; Managed Services and Premium support qualify as ARR as they contribute to the recurring revenue stream.
+Implementation services are categorized as a one-time sale and do not qualify as ARR as they are typically provided to set up or deploy a solution initially but do not have an ongoing, recurring nature.

 ### ARR Timing Recognition: